csiro-auscalval/PyGamma/insar/docs/governance/ContributingGeneral.md

 # Contributing #

-Contributions to `gamma_insar` of all kinds are greatly appreciated!
+Contributions to `PyGamma` of all kinds are greatly appreciated!
 Below we describe many different ways people with skills all kinds can help contribute to the project.

 ## User Feedback ##